Should You Make Extra Mortgage Payments?

 Many Kiwis are still having a hard time with credit card debt, vehicle loan repayments, and other consumer debts such as store cards and the modern buy now pay later schemes such as Afterpay or Laybuy.

-If this is the case, the interest rates can be ten times higher than the standard mortgage interest rates so it makes sense to tackle these ‘bad’ debts first.
+If this is the case, the interest rates can be ten times higher than the standard mortgage interest rates, so it makes sense to tackle these ‘bad’ debts first.
+Only then, reconsider whether making extra mortgage payments is right for you.

-Many gurus suggest a cash horde of 3-6 months’ worth of living expenses just in case there’s a job-loss or something unforeseen, though (as with anything in life) what any individual or family needs depends on them.
+Many financial gurus suggest a cash stash of three-to-six months’ worth of living expenses to meet life’s eventualities, though – as with anything – what any individual or family needs depends on them.

 Without such financial reserves in place, anyone with a mortgage could put themselves at risk of not being able to make their repayments should something unexpected occur.